-This Travel Plan has been prepared to discharge and agreed planning condition.
+This Travel Plan has been prepared in support of a detailed planning application.
 As the site does not a known occupier the key management will be via on site management and the TPC for the site.

 Implementation of the Travel Plan